 Workouts in a home gym, whether based on improvisation or following online programs, offer convenience and flexibility.
 However, what's often left unsaid is the ever-present risk of injury, especially if you have pre-existing conditions such as weak joints, heart disease, high blood pressure, arthritis, kidney disease, or cancer.
 Common workout injuries include pulled or strained muscles, knee injuries, shin splints, sprained ankles, shoulder injuries, wrist sprains or dislocations, and overuse injuries like tendinitis.
-Fortunately, these injuries can be avoided by following some simple steps to ensure an effective and safe workout with home gym equipment.
+Fortunately, these injuries can be avoided by following some simple steps to ensure an effective and safe workout routine with home gym equipment.
 Here are some tips to help you stay injury-free while exercising at home:

 Warming Up Before Workouts